 When the problem areas are located, you can use a heat lamp, space heater, or hair dryer to thaw the ice.
 You can also try wrapping towels that have been soaked in hot water around them.

 It’s especially important not to use anything with an open flame (e.g. propane heater, kerosene, blowtorch, etc.) when thawing frozen pipes.
 Doing so places you at a higher risk of creating a fire.

-If you aren’t able to thaw your pipes quickly, there’s a good chance that the frozen pipe will burst.
+If the pipes don't thaw quickly, there’s a good chance that the frozen pipe will burst.
 This happens when there’s a lot of pressure contained in the plumbing system, which causes the structure to expand and break.

-In this situation, the best solution is to call professional plumbers for help.
-They have the experience, skill, and the necessary equipment to stop the water from gushing and repair the pipes.
-They can also help you continue thawing your plumbing system through various winterization methods.
-Plus, they’ll take care of the clean up so you don’t have to waste any of your personal time or energy.
+In this situation, the best solution is to call a professional plumber for help.
+We have the experience, expertise, and the necessary equipment to fix or replace damaged pipes quickly and safely.
+We can also help you continue thawing your plumbing system through various winterization methods.
+Plus, we’ll take care of the clean up!

 Your TriState Home Services technician will inspect the pipes throughout the entirety of your home.
 We will diagnose and repair any burst or frozen pipes, and clean up on our way out.
 For more information about winterizing your home, or if you are in need of pipe repairs call us at 866-624-5970 or complete our contact form and we’ll dispatch our restoration crew ASAP.
 Our services are available to properties in Frederick, Gaithersburg and Rockville, Maryland and surrounding areas.